hannah-leitheiser/hello-world/README.md

 # hello-world
-Well-written C code to greet the world!
+C code to greet the world!

 ## Example Use